cklewar/dsa/README.md

   - Swap corresponding values
   - Store one or more different values in the same pointer

-* If asked for maximum/minimum subarray/ subset/options then
+* If maximum / minimum subarray / subset / options then
   - Dynamic programming

-* If asked for top/least K items then
+* If top / least K items then
   - Heap
   - QuickSelect

-* If asked for common strings then
+* If common strings then
   - Map
   - Trie

 * Else
-  - Map/Set for O(1) time & O(n) space
+  - Map / Set for O(1) time & O(n) space
   - Sort input for O(n log(n)) time and O(1) space